Kinto/kinto.js/docs/limitations.md

 As all local persistence operations are asynchronous, there might be situations where race conditions may occur.

-For example, if you're displaying a form for the user to update a record, and in the meanwhile that record is updated from elsewhere in the code, you might just save an obsolete/conflicting version of the record, overriding the last know valid one by "mistake".
+For example, if you're displaying a form for the user to update a record, and in the meanwhile that record is updated from a ServiceWorker, you might just save an obsolete/conflicting version of the record, overriding the last know valid one by "mistake".

 This is a [known issue](https://github.com/mozilla-services/kinto.js/issues/34) and we're in the process of finding a decent situation to handle these smoothly.